ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - There is now a stronger incentive to pay tax liabilities on time

-This applies to interest incurred on or after 1 July 2025, regardless of when the debt originally arose.
+This applies to interest incurred on or after 1 July 2025, regardless of when the underlying debt originally arose.

 The ATO and Treasury introduced this legislation to: